StormDragon77/Stormilla/README.md

 # Leaving an Issue:

 - Please put different ideas and bug reports in their own issues.
 This makes it easier to track what has and hasn't been done.
-- If an issue is marked as added or fixed but is not in the latest release, it will be in the next one.
+- If an issue is closed but is not in the latest release, it will be in the next one unless marked with declined.

 ------------------------------
 BUGS: